Comma0101/holm-school/index.md

 Holm School (You Might Learn Something)

-A Free Public Domain EBook About How to Teach Yourself To Be A Computer Scientist For Hamiltons a Month
+How to Teach Yourself To Be A Computer Scientist For Hamiltons a Month

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)